Barnaba Zingani

 Barnaba M. Zingani (born 3 March 1958) is a Malawian novelist and teacher.
-He is the son of the late Rev. Maxwell Zingani, a primary school teacher and Anglican priest, and is the brother of author and journalist Willie Zingani.
+He is the son of the late Rev. Maxwell Zingani, a primary school teacher and Anglican priest, and is the brother of the late author and journalist Willie Zingani.

 Zingani has written five books in the Chichewa language, as well as a technical book, Air Conditioning and Refrigeration Mechanics, and a number of short stories in Chichewa, published in Moni magazine.
 Zingani has also published a children's book in English, Black-Skinned Scientist and Other Stories (2016).

 The titles of his novels are: